Jeyxiang/socket_programming/readme.txt

 	QUIT: when the client has sent the "QUIT" command and received "OK" from the server in response, close the connection socket.

-Disclaimer: Base on the server.py provided (unedited), it is not possible to send all message within one string i.e 'POST\nWelcome socket programming\nText#!\nmore text.\n#\n', since the server only adds the post_message only when post_msg_str[-1] != "#".
-As a result, all the message is send to the server after every user input.
+Disclaimer: Base on the server.py provided (unedited), it is not possible to send all message within one string i.e 'POST\nWelcome socket programming\nText#!\nmore text.\n#\n' as suggested by the question.
+The server only adds the post_message only when post_msg_str[-1] != "#".
+To fulfil the requirements, all the message is sent to the server after every user input.
+Other than how the message was delivered, the POST, READ, QUIT commands worked normally.

 To compile the code, use pyinstaller to create an executable file.